SPaRC: A Spatial Pathfinding Reasoning Challenge: Introduction

-We propose \dataset{}, a new dataset to overcome limitations of current datasets, primarily focusing on pathfinding and combinations of arithmetic and geometric rules, such as counting, segregation, and shape logic, by presenting multi-step constraint problems.
+We propose \dataset{}, a new dataset to overcome limitations of current datasets, primarily focusing on pathfinding and the combination of arithmetic and geometric rules, such as counting, segregation, and shape logic, by presenting multi-step constraint problems.
 Our proposed task consists of 2D grid puzzles through which a line must be drawn from start to end while fulfilling various rules, such as collecting dots along the way or separating colored elements (see \Cref{fig:example-puzzle} for an example).
 These rules can be combined in various non-trivial ways and involve deep, abstract, rule-based reasoning within a constrained spatial pathfinding environment.
+We use text-based grids rather than images to avoid testing perception and instead isolate pure spatial reasoning and planning ability.
 Solving these puzzles requires an understanding of the individual rules and their connections, and long-term planning to meet all rules simultaneously.
 This often involves revising previous hypotheses where a single wrong step can irrevocably lead to the wrong path.
 We provide 500 train and 500 test puzzles of different sizes and difficulty degrees from 1 (very easy) to 5 (very hard).

 Experiments with three instruction-tuned models, four reasoning models, and six human annotators show puzzles are solved easily by humans at 98\% accuracy (94.5\% for difficulty 5 puzzles) but challenge the best reasoning model, o4-mini, at 15.8\% accuracy (1.1\% for difficulty 5 puzzles). \Cref{fig:dataset-comparison} compares the accuracy of the best reasoning model we tested (o4-mini) on existing reasoning benchmarks with our proposed \dataset{}, showing that it poses a new challenge for models.
 Models often fail to generate valid paths, and reasoning tokens reveal issues with grid navigation, spatial logic, and careless mistakes that lead to irreversible errors.
 Humans take up to 13 times longer on harder puzzles.
 Instruction-tuned models increase test-time tokens by $\sim40\%$, and reasoning models only by $\sim5\%$ with higher difficulty.
 Multiple attempts per puzzle raise accuracy (e.g., 15.8\% to 35.0\% for o4-mini), indicating inefficient solution-finding and potential for improved spatial reasoning training.
 Ablations show prompt design (15.8\% to 21.0\%) and few-shot examples (12.6\% to 15.8\%) have modest effects, and multimodal prompting (i.e., puzzle screenshots) does not improve performance over text (12.6\% vs. 5.6\% for o4-mini).